SchnTgaiSpock/Gastronomicon/README.md

 #### Culinary Workbench

-The Culinary Crafting Table has 9 slots for ingredients, and a slot for tools.
+The Culinary Workbench has 9 slots for ingredients, and a slot for tools.
 It has both shaped and shapeless recipes.

 #### Brick Oven / Electric Oven